3-5 children in every 1,000 in Europe have an allergy to wheat. It is seen most commonly in infants and preschool children.

 Most people with wheat allergy only have mild reactions.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma and these need urgent medical attention.

-Sometimes a label may not specify wheat but another form of wheat like bran, semolina, couscous, rusk or flour.
+It is important to read the ingredient list carefully.
+Products like breaded cheese, sausages, beef burgers, Quorn (used as meat substitute), gravy granules, stock cubes, soya sauces and beverages (malted milk, Ovaltine) can contain wheat.
+Sometimes a label may not specify wheat but another form of wheat like bran, semolina, couscous, rusk, or flour.
 Oil that has also been used to fry food containing wheat like fish fingers can lead to a reaction.
 People allergic to wheat need to be aware of the risk of cross- contamination in restaurants, bakeries and loosely sold products.

 The diagnosis of wheat allergy is based on the history of a typical reaction after contact with wheat.

-Positive allergy tests (skin prick or blood IgE) support the diagnosis where symptoms come on immediately or with exercise, but should not be used alone, as people can have positive allergy tests but tolerate the wheat without getting a reaction.
+Positive allergy tests (skin prick or blood IgE) support the diagnosis where symptoms come on immediately or with exercise, but should not be used alone, as people can have positive allergy tests but tolerate wheat without getting a reaction.
 Skin prick tests are safe and can be done in clinic provided that the child has not had any antihistamines for a few days.
 Blood tests are not affected by antihistamines, but the results are only available in a week or so after the clinic appointment.
 If the diagnosis is uncertain an oral wheat challenge is sometimes recommended.

+It is advisable to wean babies to solid food at 4-6 months of age.
 There is no scientific evidence to suggest that delaying giving wheat to babies any later than this age will protect them from this allergy.